Kaleb-dag/Ip-1-Final/README.md

 # Team Project Repository

 Welcome to our team project repository!
-This repository contains two separate projects we worked on collaboratively as a team.
-Below are the details of the projects:

 ---

-## Projects
+## Project Titles

 ### 1. **Rock-Paper-Scissors Game**
 This is an implementation of the classic Rock-Paper-Scissors game.
-It allows players to compete against the computer,and with other players,  with the game determining the winner based on the rules of Rock-Paper-Scissors.

 ### 2. **Book Store**
 This is a basic implementation of a book store system.

-It includes features for managing book inventory, browsing available books, and other functionalities related to a book store.
+---

+## Group Number/Name

+Free thinkers

 ---
 ## Group Members

 | **No.** | **Name**           | **ID**         |